Ultra Beatdown

-Ultra Beatdown is the fourth studio album by English power metal band DragonForce, released on 20 August 2008 in Japan through JVC and on 26 August 2008 worldwide through Roadrunner Records and Spinefarm Records.
-Ultra Beatdown is the last studio album to feature ZP Theart on vocals and the first one to feature Frédéric Leclercq on the bass guitar.
+Ultra Beatdown is the fourth studio album by British power metal band DragonForce, released on 20 August 2008 in Japan through Victor Entertainment and on 26 August 2008 worldwide through Roadrunner Records and Spinefarm Records.
+Ultra Beatdown was the band's last studio album to feature vocalist ZP Theart and their first to feature bassist Frédéric Leclercq.

 Overview

 On 4 July 2008, the first single from the album, "Heroes of Our Time", was posted on their MySpace profile.
 On 8 July 2008, the music video for Heroes of Our Time was released onto their MySpace profile.
 The songs "Heartbreak Armageddon", "The Fire Still Burns" and "A Flame for Freedom" were all played on 106.1 Rock Radio during an interview with ZP Theart on 15 July 2008.
 On 14 August 2008, the album was made available for pre-order in the DragonForce official web store.
-On 18 August 2008 the album became available for streaming on the band's MySpace page.
+On 18 August 2008 the album became available for streaming on the band's Myspace page.

 The music video for "The Last Journey Home" premiered on the Xbox Live Network on 21 January 2009.
 Frédéric Leclercq announced that they may release a live DVD in 2009–2010.
-This did not happen however, though in September 2010 a live CD was released titled Twilight Dementia.
+This did not happen; however, in September 2010, a live CD was released titled Twilight Dementia.

 Ultra Beatdown is the final album featuring lead vocalist ZP Theart and the first album to earn the band a Grammy nomination.

 Sound

-Before the release of Ultra Beatdown, the band members were interviewed upon the topic of the album's structure and deliverance.
-Totman, Theart and Li all generally stated that the sound of Ultra Beatdown would not very much differ from their previous records but would improve in some categories.
+Before the release of Ultra Beatdown, the band members were interviewed upon the topic of the album's structure and delivery.
+Totman, Theart and Li all generally stated that the sound of Ultra Beatdown would not vary much differ from their previous records but would improve in some categories.